joaoqueiroz-code/joaoqueiroz-code/README.md

-Hello, everybody! 😁
+Hello, welcome to my perfil! 😁

-🚀 I'm a Front-End developer and I'm always learning new things!

 🚀 I have fun solving problems and helping to evolve more and more programming.

-## Development languages
+## My development languages
 - Python
 - JavaScript
 - HTML